Rex Heuermann's house

 This drone footage of Heuermann's house being searched was recorded by "JLR© INVESTIGATES!" on YouTube.

-Investigators are currently operating on the theory that the victims were killed at the house.
+Investigators believe that the victims were killed at the house.
 During the search, they seized 297 guns that had been stored in a vault in the basement.
-They also found handcuff keys and a rope.
+They also found keys for a pair of handcuffs and a rope.

 No human remains were found on the property.